 The pro forma consolidating financial statements have been prepared by our management.
 These pro forma statements may not be indicative of the results that would have actually occurred if the acquisition had been in effect on the date indicated, nor does it purport to represent the results of operations for future periods.
-The summary pro forma data should be read in conjunction with the unaudited Pro Forma Consolidating Financial Statements, the unaudited Combined Statement of Revenues and Certain Operating Expenses of the Charter Oak portfolio for the nine months ended September 30, 2003 and the audited Combined Statement of Revenues and Certain Operating Expenses of the Charter Oak portfolio for the year ended December 31, 2002 and notes thereto (all of which are contained in our Current Report on Form 8-K dated December 8, 2003), our unaudited financial statements and notes thereto as of September 30, 2003 and for the nine months then ended (which are contained in our Form 10-Q for the period ended September 30, 2003), and the audited financial statements and notes thereto as of December 31, 2002 and for the year then ended (which are contained in our Annual Report on Form 10-K for the year ended December 31, 2002).
+The summary pro forma data should be read in conjunction with the unaudited Pro Forma Consolidating Financial Statements, (which are contained in our Current Report on Form 8-K/A dated December 12, 2003), the unaudited Combined Statement of Revenues and Certain Operating Expenses of the Charter Oak portfolio for the nine months ended September 30, 2003 and the audited Combined Statement of Revenues and Certain Operating Expenses of the Charter Oak portfolio for the year ended December 31, 2002 and notes thereto both of which are contained in our Current Report on Form 8-K dated December 8, 2003), our unaudited financial statements and notes thereto as of September 30, 2003 and for the nine months then ended (which are contained in our Form 10-Q for the period ended September 30, 2003), and the audited financial statements and notes thereto as of December 31, 2002 and for the year then ended (which are contained in our Annual Report on Form 10-K for the year ended December 31, 2002).